NUbots/NUgan/README.md

 The output will be in `results/NAME/generate_latest`.

 ### Mapping results

+Each row contains, from left to right: semi-synthetic Blender image, fake realistic image, masked fake realistic image, and attention mask.

 ![Results of the transfer between semi-synthetic images and real images.](docs/base_results.png 'Each row contains a semi-synthetic image, fake realistic image, masked fake realistic image, and attention mask.')